KDE/homerun/CONFIG_PLAN2.md

 # X Propagate source reordering to config file

-# _ Add line edit to SourceEditor for primitive configuration
+# X Add line edit to SourceEditor for primitive configuration

 # _ Add a way for sources to provide a configuration QML file